2010 Ocean Indicators Summary

 Multivariate ENSO Index

-Summertime SST values at station NH 05, five miles offshore of Newport, measured biweekly during our hydrographic cruises, were only slightly warmer than normal, +0.44 °C during 2009, expected with a weakly negative PDO and strongly positive MEI indices.
+Summertime SST values at station NH 05, five miles offshore of Newport, measured biweekly during our hydrographic cruises, were near the long-term average of 11.55 deg C.

 Physical Spring Transition

 During winters off the Pacific Northwest, winds often originate from the south or southwest, driven by the Aleutian Low pressure system, which persists over the Gulf of Alaska.
 These winds cause coastal currents to flow northward and onshore, raising sea level at the coast and transporting plankton from the south (central California Current) and from offshore.
 In spring, the Aleutian Low weakens, and the North Pacific High Pressure system begins to build.
 Winds off the coast of Oregon and Washington reverse direction and begin blowing from the north towards the equator.
 Coastal currents also reverse direction, sea level drops, and north Pacific waters (from the coastal Gulf of Alaska) begin to appear off the Pacific Northwest.
 This signals the start of the upwelling season.
 The "date" when this transition takes place is known as the "spring transition."